joshbeam/petit/README.md

 *a little javascript framework*

-*Version 0.1.1*
+*Version 0.1.2*

 #### New in this version
-- Better IE8 compatibility in selector engine (using document.getElementsByTagName polyfill)
+- Better support for IE, including IE8 and below (however, only recommeded for production use in IE9+ and all other major browsers)
-- .children() method, which retrieves all children, grand-children, etc.
+- .get() method revised to prevent unwanted behavior

 petit is a **little JavaScript framework**, built around the concept of using as **few methods** as possible to manipulate the DOM, while basing the implementation of those methods on their arguments.